drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/OtherSingleCellData.rst

 Demultiplexing Softwares
 ^^^^^^^^^^^^^^^^^^^^^^^^
-We have noticed a higher percentage of ambient RNA from our combined snRNA-seq + scATAC-seq experiments as compared to our scRNA-seq (we haven't tested multiplexed snRNA-seq in our hands) but similar snATAC-seq ambient DNA estimations 0as detected with :ref:`Souporcell<Souporcell-docs>`
+We have noticed a higher percentage of ambient RNA from our combined snRNA-seq + scATAC-seq experiments as compared to our scRNA-seq (we haven't tested multiplexed snRNA-seq in our hands) but similar snATAC-seq ambient DNA estimations as detected with :ref:`Souporcell<Souporcell-docs>`
 Therefore, we recommend running :ref:`Souporcell<Souporcell-docs>`, if only to estimate the ambient RNA in your multiplexed pool.
 If you are doing the demultiplexing with the snRNA-seq results, please see the :ref:`snRNA-seq Section <snrna>`.
 If you are using the snATAC-seq data for demultiplexing, please see the :ref:`snATAC-seq Section <snatac>`.